magepages/mpdocs/docs/configurable-product-grid-view/index.md

 ## How to use

-### Show all the available simple product of the configurable product as a table:
+### Show all the available simple products of the configurable product as a table:

 ![](https://i.imgur.com/lpHEFPU.png)